Jewellery photography: Useful techniques to help you capture pro-level jewellery photos

 Watches, rings and necklaces all present a unique set of challenges when it comes to photographing them.
 Their smooth, shiny surfaces cause chaotic reflections, their size and the high magnification required means it’s incredibly difficult to achieve sufficient depth of field.
-In our series of jewellery photography classes I show you step by step exactly how to photograph jewellery but I’ve summarised some of the most important techniques here so that you can try them yourself.
+In our series of jewellery photography classes I show you step by step exactly how to photograph jewellery but I’ve summarised some of the most important techniques here so that you can try them yourself (plus there's a great highlights video at the end of this article).

 Planning and preparation